Levente Révész: Euroformula Open

 A week after his final FRECA start, Révész joined Team Motopark in the Euroformula Open Championship.
 At his debut round in Monza, he inherited third in race 2 from the limping car of Cian Shields and finished third again in race 3 in a photo finish.
-He scored no podium in Mugello, but achieved his first win in car racing at the season finale in Barcelona, passing reversed grid polesitter Jakob Bergmeister at the start and holding off Charlie Wurz in the latter stages.
+He failed to finish on the podium in Mugello, but achieved his first win in car racing at the season finale in Barcelona, passing reversed grid polesitter Jakob Bergmeister at the start and holding off Charlie Wurz in the latter stages.
 Révész finished ninth in the championship despite only contesting three rounds.

 In 2024, Révész remained in Euroformula Open and returned to Motopark.
 He missed out on a podium in the opening round, finishing narrowly behind Francesco Simonazzi before receiving a track limits penalty in race 2.
 In race 3, a smoking car forced his retirement.
 Révész took two podiums at Hockenheim, second in race 1 and third in race 3.
 He then battled for the lead in race 1 at Spa, but eventually fell to third.
 Révész started from reversed grid pole for race 3, but spun off in wet conditions and finished fifth.
 Another third place followed at the Hungaroring, though the weekend was plagued by incidents: Révész retired in the pits during race 2 after being hit from behind by Fernando Barrichello, before breaking his front wing in a battle for the lead with Bergmeister during race 3; the Hungarian finished fifth.
 In Le Castellet, Révész charged to second during race 1 and took the same result in race 2.
 Révész took the lead from the start of race 3 and maintained it until the flag.
 At the Red Bull Ring, Révész scored another third place in race 1, then scored finishes of fourth and seventh in the remaining races.
 He left the series with two rounds to go, but still finished fifth overall owing to the depleted grid.